Zoe Cochlin

 What if I need to cancel?

 If you cancel the project 30 days or more before the scheduled start date, I will refund your deposit in full.
-If you cancel less than 30 days before the scheduled start date, your deposit will not be refunded – however, you can instead reschedule the project (once) for a later date within three months at no extra charge.
+If you cancel less than 30 days before the scheduled start date, your deposit will not be refunded – however, you can instead reschedule the project (once) for a later date within 30 days at no extra charge.

 What is your AI policy?